Fire and rescue services

 Terrorists have staged repeated attacks against Yemeni Government interests and civilian targets.
 Foreign interests continue to be prime terrorist targets.

-Locals and foreigners, including UN officials and international aid workers, have been targets of kidnapping, terrorism and assassination.
+Locals and foreigners, including UN staff, aid workers, and employees of non-government organisations (NGOs), have been the targets of arrest, kidnapping, terrorism and assassination.

 Tribal fighting over land and other causes is common.
 Local tribes are heavily armed and may use weapons, including in major cities.